 The memory modules your computer uses are dual inline memory modules (DIMMs).
-The IBM-installed DIMMs that come with your computer are extended data output (EDO) nonparity (NP) modules or EDO error correcting code (ECC) modules.
+The IBM-installed DIMM that comes with your computer is an extended data output (EDO) nonparity (NP) module or an EDO error correcting code (ECC) module.
 You can add extra memory or replace existing memory with both types.